rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Beast Warrior.md

 Some powers are wild rage animal forms.
 While raging and below half HP, you can spend a free action and 5 HP to enter a Wild Rage.
 Only one kind of Wild Rage can be active at a time.

-A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks }}
+A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks

+}}

+- **Keen Reflexes.** Whenever you're raging, you add your SEN mod to defense if you're not wearing heavy armor.

+- **Thick Hide.** You can spend a movement action and 1 PM to gain 1d12 temporary HP.
+You can spend a multiple of +2PM, and increase the temporary HP by that amount of d12.

+- **Blood Healing.** While below HP and raging, the first attack you hit on your turn heals you for your CON mod Pre-requisites: *lv5 de Beast Warrior.*.

+{{descriptive
+this is a test note hiiii

+### header inside note

+asdsafsdfsdf.....

+}}

 - **Esquiva Sobrenatural.** Seus instintos ficam tão apurados que você consegue reagir ao perigo antes que seus sentidos percebam.
 Você nunca fica surpreendido.